Battle of Mons: German preparations

 Advancing towards the British was the German 1st Army, commanded by Alexander von Kluck.
-The 1st Army was composed of four active corps (II, III, IV, and IX Corps) and three reserve corps (III, IV and IX Reserve corps), although only the active corps took part in the fighting at Mons.
+The 1st Army was composed of four active corps, II Corps (Lieutenant-General Alexander von Linsingen), III Corps, IV Corps (Lieutenant-General Ewald von Lochow) and IX Corps (Lieutenant-General Ferdinand von Quast) and three reserve corps, III Reserve Corps (Lieutenant-General Hans von Beseler), IV Reserve Corps (Lieutenant-General Hans von Gronau) and IX Reserve Corps (Lieutenant-General Max von Boehn), although only the active corps took part in the fighting at Mons.
 German corps had two divisions each, with attendant cavalry and artillery.
 The 1st Army had the greatest offensive power of the German armies, with a density of c.
 18,000 men per 1 mi of front, or about ten per 1 m.

-Late on 20 August General Karl von Bülow, the 2nd Army commander, who had tactical control over the 1st Army while north of the Sambre, held the view that an encounter with the British was unlikely and wished to concentrate on the French units reported between Charleroi and Namur, on the south bank of the Sambre; reconnaissance in the afternoon failed to reveal the strength or intentions of the French.
+Late on 20 August, General Karl von Bülow, the 2nd Army commander, who had tactical control over the 1st Army while north of the Sambre, held the view that an encounter with the British was unlikely and wished to concentrate on the French units reported between Charleroi and Namur, on the south bank of the Sambre; reconnaissance in the afternoon failed to reveal the strength or intentions of the French.
 The 2nd Army was ordered to reach a line from Binche, Fontaine-l'Eveque and the Sambre next day to assist the 3rd Army across the Meuse by advancing south of the Sambre on 23 August.
 The 1st Army was instructed to be ready to cover Brussels and Antwerp to the north and Maubeuge to the south-west.
 Kluck and the 1st Army staff expected to meet British troops, probably through Lille, which made a wheel to the south premature.
-Kluck wanted to advance to the south-west to maintain freedom of manuoeuvre and on 21 August, attempted to persuade Bülow to allow the 1st Army to continue its manoeuvre.
-Bülow refused and ordered the 1st Army to isolate Maubeuge and support the right flank of the 2nd Army, by advancing to a line from Lessines to Soignies, while the III and IV Reserve corps remained in the north, to protect the rear of the army from Belgian operations southwards from Antwerp.
+Kluck wanted to advance to the south-west to maintain freedom of manoeuvre and on 21 August, attempted to persuade Bülow to allow the 1st Army to continue its manoeuvre.
+Bülow refused and ordered the 1st Army to isolate Maubeuge and support the right flank of the 2nd Army, by advancing to a line from Lessines to Soignies, while the III and IV reserve corps remained in the north, to protect the rear of the army from Belgian operations southwards from Antwerp.